rclone/rclone/docs/content/flags.md

       --swift-auth-version int                              AuthVersion - optional - set to (1,2,3) if your auth URL has no version (ST_AUTH_VERSION)
       --swift-chunk-size SizeSuffix                         Above this size files will be chunked into a _segments container (default 5Gi)
       --swift-domain string                                 User domain - optional (v3 auth) (OS_USER_DOMAIN_NAME)
-      --swift-encoding MultiEncoder                         The encoding for the backend (default Slash,InvalidUtf8) --swift-endpoint-type string                          Endpoint type to choose from the service catalogue (OS_ENDPOINT_TYPE) (default "public")
+      --swift-encoding Encoding                             The encoding for the backend (default Slash,InvalidUtf8) --swift-endpoint-type string                          Endpoint type to choose from the service catalogue (OS_ENDPOINT_TYPE) (default "public")
       --swift-env-auth                                      Get swift credentials from environment variables in standard OpenStack form
       --swift-key string                                    API key or password (OS_PASSWORD)